alexdor/beta-experiment/hugo/content/projects/ask.md

 or the comments box, or use a third-party form/survey tool."
 descriptionRight: "None of these are built for the needs of journalists.
 Our Ask tool is."
 callToAction: "Learn More..." # Find out more by default
-listingDescription: # The description of the project for the project listing, if no description is provided the content of the sortDescription will be used
+listingDescription: "Ask is a tool primarily for journalists for asking your audience specific questions."# The description of the project for the project listing, if no description is provided the content of the sortDescription will be used
 menu: "projects"
 ---